 For example, nickel is often used to strengthen the oxide layer, and makes stainless nonmagnetic, while the addition of nitrogen improves the final product’s ductility.
 In general, stainless steels with the highest proportion of chromium ultimately have the strongest corrosion resistance.

 Stainless steel is commonly alloyed with a number of elements (including aluminum, copper, nickel, titanium and molybdenum) in order to enhance certain physical properties and performance characteristics in high stress, high stakes environments.
-Tube Hollows International regularly collaborates with engineers in aerospace, medical, nuclear power and industrial sectors to machine stainless steel tubular products to meet stringent design specifications and extreme depth to ID ratios.
+Confluent Maine regularly collaborates with engineers in aerospace, medical, nuclear power and industrial sectors to machine stainless steel tubular products to meet stringent design specifications and extreme depth to ID ratios.

 Three broad categories make up the family of stainless steel alloys: ferritic, martensitic and austenitic stainless steels.